Updated: Sep 8

 Pombero lives in the woods, often in an abandoned house, and his primary targets are farmers and lonely women.

 He seduces women, impregnates them, and adds to his bloodline by having many hairy children.
 Pombero terrorizes farmers by scaring animals, stealing chickens, and scattering crops.
 Please leave out sacrum, cigars, and honey gifts to keep him away.

 We also advise you not to chase after every beautiful sound you hear, as Pombero's talent is to imitate the sounds of forest animals and birds.

 Another legend from the Guaraní culture is the Luison, Luisõ, or Lobison, a monstrous creature.
 It is believed that the 7th son of any couple is always cursed and turned into a werewolf.
 According to Guaraní mythology, Luison was the child of the evil spirit Tau and the mortal woman Kerana, cursed and turned into a werewolf on the Friday following his 13th birthday.
 This legend had turned into such a strong belief and fear among the people that until 1907, people started to kill their 7th child.
 The President of Argentina at the time decided to adopt these children and put an end to this practice.

 Of course, like other werewolves, Luison transforms into a werewolf every full moon and destroys everything in his path.
 The dinner menu is as follows: unbaptized infants, feces, or the flesh of the recently deceased.

 If you encounter Luison in Argentina, be careful not to be bitten because one bite is all it takes to turn you into a werewolf.

-Qoolize is an experienced, friendly & talented team including engineers, sales managers, designers & developers who are giving services on #Telecom, SMS Marketing, VoIP, SMS service, Networking, #BulkSMS, and A2P Messaging.
+Qoolize is an experienced, friendly & talented team including engineers, sales managers, designers & developers who provide services on Telecom, SMS Marketing, VoIP, SMS service, Networking, BulkSMS, and A2ing.